-Conditions (1) through (3) constitute the traditional premises behind controlled statistical experiments, with (1) reflecting the requirement that units selected for the expirement be chosen at random from the population under study.
-They guarantee that any dependency observed between X and Y cannot be explained away by holding fixed some factor W preceding X, hence it must be attributed to genuine causation.
+Conditions (1) through (3) constitute the traditional premises behind controlled statistical experiments, with Z representing the decision to administer condition X = x to a given unit (or a given subject), and (1) reflecting the requirement that units selected for the experiment be assigned at random to the various experimental conditions.
+They guarantee that any dependency observed between X and Y cannot be explained away by holding fixed some factor W preceding X (as in Figure 3), hence it must be attributed to genuine causation (as in Figure 2).
 The sufficiency of these premises is clearly not a theorem of probability theory, as it relies on temporal relationships among the variables.
 However, it can be derived from probability theory together with Reichenbach's principle [Reichenbach, 1956], stating that every dependence $\neg I(X,Y)$ requires a causal explanation, namely either one of the variables causes the other, or there must be a variable W preceding X and Y such that I(X,Y|W) (see Figure 2).
 Indeed, if there is no back path from Z to Y through W (Eq.
 (1)) and no direct path from Z to Y avoiding X (Eq.
 (3)) then there must be a causal path from X to Y that is responsible for the dependence in Eq. $(2)^9$.